CIPR 2013 Annual Report details 29% increase in CPD completions

 The publication of the Annual Report follows last week’s release of the 2013 Finance Report which detailed how the Institute made a retained surplus for the year of £189,774.
 This takes the Institute’s total reserves to £868,399 in line with its financial objectives.

+In 2013, the CIPR recorded both an increase in membership and a substantial financial surplus for the fourth consecutive year.
+We also expanded the scope of our work on professional standards and conduct, increased our training and CPD offer, and continued to provide leadership of the profession as it adapts to new challenges in research practice, social media use and evaluation techniques.
 Our commitment to our Royal Charter continues to drive forward our work to promote higher standards of practice and professional conduct in public relations.
 2013 saw, once again, a strong rise of 29% in the number of members recording Continuing Professional Development.

 This year’s AGM will take place on Thursday 12 June at Manchester Metropolitan University, starting at 6pm.
 The meeting is scheduled to immediately follow the day-long CIPR Northern Conference, which provides insight and learning into the skills required to operate in a digital PR landscape.